Proto:Sonic the Hedgehog CD (Sega CD)/v0.51

 - When getting a 1-Up, a different PCM voice sample is played.
 This voice would later wind up unused in the final build.

 - All of the Past PCM tracks excluding Quartz Quadrant's are implemented in this build.
-However, there are a few with some noticeable differences: Palmtree Panic's Past PCM track is unsynchronized, and Collision Chaos's track plays a bit faster, has slightly different instrumentation, and volume levels are different for the instruments.
+However, there are a few with some noticeable differences: Palmtree Panic's Past PCM track is unsynchronized, while Collision Chaos' track plays a bit faster, has slightly different instrumentation, and volume levels are different for the instruments.

 - The unused PCM tracks in the 712 prototype exist in the game data, though the "D" variants are simply copies of the "B" variants.